-8. Ice
+7. Ice

-a) Amtrak will provide ice to customers upon request, as long as there is a sufficient supply on board.
-It is particularly important that ice be provided to any customer who has medication which needs to be kept cool.

-b) Ice can be dispensed to customers as follows:

-- In an ice bucket
+- a) Amtrak will provide ice to customers upon request, as long as there is a sufficient supply on board.
+It is particularly important that ice be provided to any customer who has medication which needs to be kept cool. - b) Ice can be dispensed to customers as follows: - In an ice bucket a) Open and Ready

-- In an Amtrak plastic cup

-- In a freezer bag (available from the kitchen)
+- In an Amtrak plastic cup - In a freezer bag (available from the kitchen)

-9. Hours of Service - Cafe/Lounge Cars
+8. Hours of Service - Cafe/Lounge Cars